jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 conflict with the relevant CAA Resource Record set, irrespective of whether the corresponding DNS records are signed.

-DNSSEC provides a proof of non-existence for both DNS domain names and RR set within domain names.
-DNSSEC verification thus enables an issuer to determine if the answer to a CAA record query is empty because the RR set is empty or if it is non-empty but the response has been suppressed.
+DNSSEC provides a proof of non-existence for both DNS domain names and RRSets within domain names.
+DNSSEC verification thus enables an issuer to determine if the answer to a CAA record query is empty because the RRSet is empty or if it is non-empty but the response has been suppressed.

 Use of DNSSEC allows an issuer to acquire and archive a proof that